LineageOS/www/_posts/blog/2018-11-05-Summer-Survey-2-Results.md

 The biggest complaint regarding the website is the lack of information about what LineageOS is.
 The good news is, we're already working on getting this complaint addressed.

-As seen last year, a large portion of respondents are not aware of some of our platforms such as the subreddit ([r/LineageOS](https://reddit.com/r/LineageOS)), [JIRA](https://jira.lineageos.org) for bug reporting and the IRC channels on Freenode (_#lineageos_ for general chat and _#lineageos-dev_ for more technical discussions).
+As seen last year, a large portion of respondents are not aware of some of our platforms such as the subreddit ([r/LineageOS](https://reddit.com/r/LineageOS)), [JIRA](https://jira.lineageos.org) for bug reporting and the IRC channels on Libera.Chat (_#lineageos_ for general chat and _#lineageos-dev_ for more technical discussions).

 ## Your messages